• Home

 “It’s not a viable business model for those of us creating good, family-friendly content,” he told MarketWatch.
 “The revenue generated currently from views on the YouTube Kids app is very low, a tiny fraction of the main platform.”

-YouTube says it’s just an “idea”
+YouTube says it’s just an “idea.”

-Transferring all children’s videos to YouTube Kids is one of multiple shifts YouTube is reportedly considering following pressure from the public and the FTC to protect child users.
+Transferring all children’s videos to YouTube Kids is one of the multiple shifts YouTube is reportedly considering following pressure from the public and the FTC to protect child users.
 Other potential changes include removing the autoplay feature from children’s videos.
 The feature prompts a new video to play automatically when the video someone is currently watching finishes.
 Some parents worry that it has the potential to lead kids from children’s to adult content without their touching the computer.

-“Moving the videos to YouTube Kids is a positive move if it happens,” Donna Rice Hughes, the president of child internet safety non-profit Enough is Enough and a former member of the FTC’s Child Online Protection Act Commission, told MarketWatch.
+Child internet safety advocates want more.“Moving the videos to YouTube Kids is a positive move if it happens,” Donna Rice Hughes, the president of child internet safety non-profit Enough is Enough and a former member of the FTC’s Child Online Protection Act Commission, told MarketWatch.
 “But it isn’t enough.”

 “I would like to see YouTube and social media platforms do real age verification.
 They say you have to be 13, but anyone can type in a birth date that says they’re 13,” Hughes said.
 “These companies need to be putting kids’ safety first.”